FelixOnline/v2/content/articles/2011-11-3-a-response-to-all-of-the-critics.md

 subtitle: >
   Your hate should be aimed at ITV, not me
 date: "2011-11-03 21:39:46 +0000"

 # Attributes from Felix Online V1
 id: "1690"
 old_path: /comment/1690/a-response-to-all-of-the-critics
 aliases:
  - /comment/1690/a-response-to-all-of-the-critics
+imported: true
+comments:
+ - Ive still not seen this television programme  Not only is there the review in Felix but Alan Davies was bidden to watch it on Ive Never Seen Star Wars Radio 4 currently available on iPlayer httpwwwbbccoukiplayerepisodeb014r5qhIve_Never_Seen_Star_Wars_Series_4_Alan_Davies  but as no one has anything kind to say about it I am not sure what is to be gained by watching it  Can anyone help with this

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - sjw209

+# Homepage control params
 headline: true
 featured: true